William Redgrave

 William Redgrave (1903–1986) was a British sculptor.
 His major work The Event was mostly destroyed in the 2004 Momart warehouse fire.

+Biography

 William Redgrave was born in Little Ilford, Essex.
 He worked for the BBC for a time.
 In World War II he was an air raid warden.
 With Peter Lanyon he then ran an art school in St Ives; Francis Bacon rented a studio from them and, in 1957, encouraged Redgrave to take up sculpture.